Beatrix (Final Fantasy)

 Beatrix is a fictional character in the 2000 video game Final Fantasy IX.
-She is one of its antagonists until later switching to the protagonists' side.
+She is one of its antagonists, serving Queen Brahne of the Alexandria Kingdom as Brahne invades various nations to steal crystal shards.
+Beatrix eventually betrays Brahne after the destruction of the nation of Cleyra and Brahne putting the life of the Princess, Garnet, at risk.
+She works with Steiner to battle against Brahne, and eventually falls in love with him.
+She has been a generally popular character among critics and fans, with her eventual turn away from Brahne and her power receiving commentary from critics.

 Concept and creation

-Beatrix was created for the 2000 video game Final Fantasy IX.
+Beatrix was created for the 2000 video game Final Fantasy IX as part of approximately 30 side characters.
+Her design was created by Hideo Minaba.
+Beatrix's design was made after a member of the team suggested the cast was lacking in attractive characters.
+She was also given an eyepatch to make her look more classy.
 Her character design was meant to strike a balance between realism and a comic-like style, while taking inspiration from the style employed for the characters in the film The Dark Crystal.

 Appearances

 Beatrix appears in Final Fantasy IX.
 She grew up on a middle-class family in the city of Treno, and she later moves to Alexandria to join its military.
 She eventually ascended the ranks to general, becoming acquainted with Captain Adelbert Steiner.
 She loyally served Queen Brahne in her wars, though she eventually betrayed Brahne to help the protagonists, remaining behind with Steiner to allow them to rescue Garnet Til Alexandros XVII, the kingdom's Princess, and escape.
 Following the Queen's death, Beatrix serves under the newly crowned Garnet.
 She eventually has a romance with Steiner due to a comedy of errors.

 She and Steiner defended the city against an attack from a villain named Kuja, but went missing during the chaos.
 She is later discovered alive in Alexandria, having helped to rebuild the city.
 She pilots the airship Red Rose in order to protect the protagonists as they enter Memoria, the final area of the game.
 After the antagonist Necron is defeated, she intends to renounce her position, but Steiner convinces her to stay and help protect Garnet, which leads to them entering a formal relationship.

 She received a figurine bundled with one of Freya Crescent from the Square Enix Figure Line series, released in February 2020.

+Beatrix is referenced in Final Fantasy XIV: Dawntrail in Patch 7.2 Seekers of Eternity.
+While she isn't mentioned by name, a trial boss by the name of Zelenia is encountered by the player.
+A robot, Zelenia retains the memories of the original incarnation of the Alexandrian knight that died 400 years prior to the game's current day plot.
+She has visual similarities including the eye patch and outfit, and uses various rose themed attacks.
+When fought, a remix of Roses of May, her theme in the original Final Fantasy IX, plays.